 Whether you’re considering divorce, already divorced, or never married, getting custody of your child can be a daunting proposition.
 Is the mother going to turn your quest for custody into a knock-down-drag-out fight?
 Or is she likely to be reasonable, understanding that fathers can have the same feelings for their children as mothers?

 Regardless of the circumstances, the stakes are high.
-Once custody has been awarded to one parent, it’s a lot harder to change that order unless there’s been a significant change in circumstances, warranting the potentially traumatic upheaval in your child’s life.
+Once custody has been awarded to one parent, it’s much harder to change that order unless there’s been a significant change in circumstances warranting the potentially traumatic upheaval in your child’s life.

-Because a custody arrangement is likely to stay in place for a considerable length of time, it’s important to get it right!
-Before taking any action, you should consult an experienced child custody lawyer with expertise in preserving and promoting fathers’ rights.
+Because a custody arrangement is likely to stay in place for a considerable time, it’s important to get it right!
+Before taking action, you should consult an experienced child custody lawyer with expertise in preserving and promoting fathers’ rights.

 At Slater & Zurz, we’ve established a long track record of success in representing fathers in both divorce and post-divorce child custody cases.
-We’re aware of the pitfalls that fathers can encounter in seeking custody of their children, as well as the most common tactics used against men.
+We’re aware of the pitfalls that fathers can encounter in seeking custody of their children and the most common tactics used against men.
 Call or email our family law team for a free consultation to discuss your child custody claim.
-We’ll listen to your story, review any legal papers you have, and recommend what we believe is the best strategy for pursuing your right as a father to the custody of your children.
+We’ll listen to your story, review any legal papers, and recommend what we believe is the best strategy for pursuing your right as a father to the custody of your children.
 Although the system has favored mothers for decades, that’s changing.
-We’ve been at the forefront among family law firms that will go the extra mile for fathers seeking custody.
+We’ve been at the forefront among family lawyers that will go the extra mile for fathers seeking custody.
 We understand where you’re coming from, and we’re here to fight for you!